-As the ridge gets steeper, there’s a metal chain which defines the path.
+The Uluru Climb route went up one of the ridge on the rock, and as the ridge gets steeper there’s a metal chain which defines the path.
 You don’t really need the chain, which was installed in 1964, although it gives you a sense of security.
 I try not to touch it.
-While I find it difficult to assimilate the religious aspect of a natural landmark being sacred, I also feel that it’s somehow wrong to deface the rock with a manmade structure.
+While I find it difficult to assimilate the religious aspect of a natural landmark being sacred, I also feel that it’s wrong to deface the rock with a man-made structure.

 As the track gains height, Kata Tjuta can be seen in the distance (where Valley of the Winds is another walk worth doing).